zfronk/node_buddies/README.md

 **Node Buddies** is a basic registration and login system built with Node.js, Express, and MongoDB.
 It’s designed as a learning project focused on secure authentication, backend fundamentals, and web app security best practices.

-Got it, zfronk — let’s keep it **short, meaningful, and GitHub-appropriate**.
-Here's a more minimal version of the README that gives just enough to inform and inspire:

----

 ## 🌐 NodeBuddies

 **NodeBuddies** is a Node.js-based web app designed for developers to share more than just code it’s a space to vent, reflect, and connect.